TeangaNLP/teanga/mkdocs-docs/index.md

 pip install .
 ```

-## Features:

-- 🚀 **Blazing Fast**: Optimized for performance, designed for speed.
-- 🧠 **Easy to Learn**: Intuitive, minimalistic syntax that reduces learning curve.
-- ⏱️ **Rapid Development**: Write less code, achieve more.

 ---

 ## Why Choose Teanga2?

-- **High Performance**: Achieve lightning-fast responses with built-in optimizations.
+- **Seamless NLP integration**: Pre-built support for a wide range of NLP tasks like tokenization.
-- **Fast to Code**: Focus on building features, not boilerplate.
+- **Extensible**: Focus on building features, not boilerplate.
-- **Easy to Use**: Clean and simple API design makes learning a breeze.
+- **Intuitive** Clean and simple API design makes learning a breeze.

 ---